uncbiag/uncbiag-academic-kickstart/content/authors/Peirong Liu/_index.md

 - Graduate Students
 ---

-Zhenlin Xu is a graduate student in computer science.
-He works on deep learning approaches for image registration, image segmentation, and domain transfer.
+Peirong Liu is a graduate student in computer science.
+She works on perfusion imaging.